Wycott/CodeReview/CODE_REVIEW_CHECKLIST.md

 This checklist hopes to provide a basic quality check that can be applied to most code reviews.

-Once you've reviewed the same code a number of times, it can be tempting just to check for basic issues and waive code through, but it is incumbent on the reviewer to catch issues early.
+Once you've reviewed the same code a number of times, it can be tempting just to check for a few basic issues and waive code through, but it is incumbent on the reviewer to catch all issues as early as possible.

-Accordingly, I'd advise that all code is reviewed with the same rigour whether it purports to be throw away code or changes to production code.

-> Todays quick fix is tomorrows technical debt.

 ## Limitations

 While I would hope there is some value here for any language, it is primarily designed with OO languages in mind.

 N.B. modern code quality tools now take care of some of these, but the general principles still stand.

+## Advisory

+I would suggest that all code is reviewed with the same rigour whether it purports to be throw away code or changes to production code.

+> Todays quick fix is tomorrows technical debt.

 ## Checklist